-- TSN AF selects a PCF-AF session corresponding to any of the DS-TT MAC addresses for the related PDU sessions of this 5G TSN bridge and provides a PMIC(s) and the related NW-TT port number(s) and/or BMIC to the PCF.
-The PCF uses the PCF initiated SM Policy Association Modification procedure to forward the information received from TSN AF to SMF as described in TS 23.502 [3] clause 4.16.5.2.
+- TSN AF or NEF selects a PCF-AF session corresponding to any of the DS-TT MAC or IP addresses for the related PDU sessions of this bridge and provides a PMIC(s) and the related NW-TT port number(s) and/or BMIC to the PCF.
+The PCF uses the PCF initiated SM Policy Association Modification procedure to forward the information received from TSN AF or NEF to SMF as described in TS 23.502 [3] clause 4.16.5.2.
 SMF determines that the included information needs to be delivered to the NW-TT either by determining that the port number(s) relate(s) to a NW-TT Ethernet port(s) or based on the presence of BMIC, and forwards the container(s) and/or related port number(s) to NW-TT using the N4 Session Modification procedure described in TS 23.502 [3] clause 4.4.1.3.

 END OF CHANGES